Retail Associate Sales Training: 11 Ways To Get Better at Selling

-They want to understand why a customer did or didn’t buy from them, what they might have done differently or how they might have presented the higher-priced merchandise more appealingly.
+They want to understand why customers did or didn’t buy from them, what they might have done differently, or how they might have presented the higher-priced merchandise more appealingly.

-Great salespeople treat each customer as an opportunity to learn what works and what doesn’t, and they always look for ways to improve.
+Great salespeople treat each customer as an opportunity to learn what works and doesn’t and always look for ways to improve.

 8. How to use persistence in your selling process